 To get the best experience of the marine environment and the Galapagos Islands, we recommend the Ocean Spray, Cormorant Galapagos Cruise, or Petrel Galapagos Cruise.
-Choose from a range of itineraries to see the iconic wildlife on island walks and enjoy snorkeling and kayaking to explore the marine area.
-Snorkel with colorful reef fish, see the hammerhead sharks, sea lions, and penguins.
+Choose from a range of itineraries to see the iconic wildlife on island walks and enjoy snorkeling and kayaking the marine area.
+Explore the water to see colorful reef fish, hammerhead sharks, sea lions, and penguins.

 The Cuyabeno Reserve

 The Cuyabeno Reserve sits north of the Yasuni National Park and is just across the Napo River.
 Being so close together, the wildlife is very similar but is a little less diverse than the Yasuni rainforest.
 This is possibly attributed to the higher fraction of flooded forest in the Cuyabeno Reserve.
 Despite this, you can still see the fantastic and iconic animals of the Amazon Rainforest.

 Covering just over 600,000 hectares of lowland Amazon Rainforest, the Cuyabeno Reserve protects a fantastic amount of animals and plants.
 Because of the reserve’s more flooded nature, the Cuyabeno has many different waterways and lakes.
 The lakes attract different wildlife, such as hoatzins, cormorants, monkeys, and caiman.